brunogama/TypeInferedFactory/README.md

 # 🏭 Type-Inferred Factory Protocol System and Macro

 This is a experiment using swift parameter packs.
-It's core ideia is to creeate protocol system to make factories (or something that is quite a factory) and its produced objects easier.
+It's core ideia is to create protocol system to make factories (or something that is quite a factory) and its produced objects easier.

 ## Concept